jxtng/fleet-management-FE/README.md

 - Maintenance Provider
 - Invoice

  After filling all the inputs with the right information, proceed to the save and update button to save and update the maintenance record of the vehicle.
+A modal will pop up showing that the maintenance record of a particular vehicle showing the vehicle ID has been saved and updated. -->

+ The fleet maintenance table shows the vehicles and the last service date and the next date that the vehicle is due for servicing.
+The table consists of;
+- S/N(Serial Number)
+- Vehicle Image
+- Vehichle ID/Inventory ID
+- Vehicle Type
+- Liscense Plate
+- Last Service Date
+- Next Service Due
+- Status

+The Action button details in the maintenance table consists of the following options;
+- View Vehicle Maintenace History
+- Add New Maintenance History
+- Share Maintenance Details
+- Delete Maintenace Info

+ In the fleet maintenance table, they are two icons seen close to the 'filter by'  in which you can view the table data in a list format or in a card format.

+ In the Action button details, Clicking on the View Vehicle Maintenance History of any vehicle would navigate you to the maintenance log of that particular vehicle.

+ The View Vehicle Maintenance History page  contains a heading of  maintenance log with the Vehicle ID of a particular vehicle.
+It displays the vehicle overview which is typically referred to a summary  of important information and details about a specific vehicle in fleet management system.
+The Vehicle overview shows the Mileage, Vehicle Type, Current Status(Whether active or not active), Last maintenance date and Fuel efficiency.
+There are also buttons to click to view the details of a particular vehicle.
+They include;
+- Maintenance Log
+- Scheduled Maintenance
+- Breakdown Incident
+- Parts Replacement
+- Maintenace Cost Analytics
+- Fuel and Oil Monitoring

+**Maintenance Log;** At the top, it has a button to add maintenance record and clicking on it would display an add new maintenance record form.
+The inputs in the form includes;
+- Enter Vehicle ID
+- Select Date
+- Type of Maintenance with the options of Preventive Maintenance(PM), Corrective Maintenace and Scheduled Maintenance.
+- Description of Maintenance
+- Maintenace Cost
+- Milage
+- Maintenance Provider
+- Invoice

+After filling all the inputs with the right information, proceed to the save and update button to save and update the maintenance record of the vehicle.
 A modal will pop up showing that the maintenance record of a particular vehicle showing the vehicle ID has been saved and updated.

+The Maintenance Log also displays a table that comprises of the maintenance data of the vehicle.
+The table comprises of;
+- S/N(Serial Number)
+- Date (the date of maintenance)
+- Type of Maintenace(Whether it was preventive, corrective or scheduled)
+- Description(the descrption of the maintenance that was done on the vehicle eg. Oil change or tire rotation)
+- Cost(cost of maintenance)
+- Mileage(refers to the distance that a vehicle has traveled, typically measured in miles or kilometers.)
+- Maintenace Provider(the workshop that rendered the maintenance services)
+- Invoice(refers to a detailed bill issued for services rendered related to the maintenance and repair of vehicles )
+- Action(consists of three action button details, which are; Add Maintenance Record, Edit Record and Delate Record.)